Help! I've lost my tax file number!

 Option 1: The paper trail

-But before you grab the phone, have you tried other sources?
+Before you grab the phone, have you tried other sources?
 You might want to rifle through your paperwork and check the following, as your TFN should be on them:

 - your income tax 'notice of assessment' for a previous year